Older Sibling Sleep Regression — 7 Ways Dad can Help

 Armin Brott wrote about Older Sibling Sleep Regression in his Ask Mr. DAD column online.
 Children can easily misinterpret the affection and attention given the new baby as a lack of love for themselves.
 These internalized feelings will show up as regressed behaviors that inevitably garner them more attention than normal.

 Father’s Day Is Just Around the Corner

-Father’s Day is celebrated on the third Sunday in June in many countries and so it is just around the corner for my North American readers.
+Father’s Day is celebrated on the third Sunday in June in many countries, so it is just around the corner for the North American readers.
 In honor of our wonderful fathers we say, “Thank you!” for all you have done to build a family through the years.
 And for those terrific dads right in our midst — the fathers of our children — we honor and thank you for being a great dad to your kids.
-You deserve our love, thanks, and attention this upcoming Father’s Day, June 19th.
+You deserve our love, thanks, and attention this upcoming Father’s Day.

 One way that dad is often able to pitch in is helping an older child when bringing a new baby home.
-When I say “older child” I have in mind toddlers, preschool, and early elementary age children whose sleep tends to be most affected by a newborn’s arrival.
+Toddlers, preschool, and early elementary-aged children tend to be most affected by a newborn’s arrival.

 How To Help With Older Sibling Sleep Regression

 A sleep regression can be normal for an older sibling, but, for the dad armed with these 7 tips, it can be addressed handily with some time and extra attention.

 Spend some special time with your older child during each day.
 Taking some daddy-son or daddy-daughter playtime each evening and weekend will strengthen your bond and their sense of your love and commitment to them.

 Consider what you know of your child’s personality when making plans for special time together.
 What would appeal to them?
 If you’re stuck for ideas, here are a few places you can start:

 - Pretend play making dinner with “kitchen” toys,